 A member who is Deaf/Blind may need an interpreter.
 Interpreter services for medical appointments are a covered benefit for our members in most states.
+In Ohio, South Carolina, Washington, and Puerto Rico providers are responsible for interpreter services.
 Please call the Member and Provider Contact Center for more information.